-Fashion brand Reformation used to post their backstage a lot, and that was okay until one picture.
+Fashion brand Reformation used to post their backstage a lot, and that was okay except for one picture.
 The brand uploaded a photo from its factory with a white model sitting on the table in the middle and other women toiling in the background.

 The debate sparked in Reformation’s comments full of accusations of racism, classism, and even condescension.

 And yet another beauty brand failed on Instagram.
-And this time, it was not about their campaign but the way they talk to their customers.
+This time, it was not about their campaign but the way they talked to their customers.

 After Zpalette released its new product and uploaded a post about it on Instagram, customers expressed their discontent about its price — $85.
 But instead of appropriate responses, they got insults.
-The brand literally called its customers poor and gave discounts to those who supported brands in comments.
-This is basically a nice idea, but not in this context.
+The brand literally called its customers poor and gave discounts to those who supported the brand in comments.

 It’s been said too much about developing your brand voice, but this voice should not definitely be like this one.
 To avoid such a situation, target your proper audience and bother to be polite with people.
-And if you see that some of your competitors messed up like this, do what BoxyCharm did — the brand posted a publication with expressing “love and respect” to its clients.
+And if you see that some of your competitors messed up like this, do what BoxyCharm did — the brand posted a publication that said Love and respect.

 #9.
 McDonald’s Doesn’t Talk to People

-But apparently, back in the days, McDonald’s social media managers did not know that and decided to leave comments unnoticed.
+But apparently, back in the day, McDonald’s social media managers didn't know that and decided to leave comments unnoticed.

-A takeaway here: always talk to your clients and respond to them, no matter how bad or good their comments are.
+A takeaway here: always talk to your clients and respond to them, no matter how bad or good you think their comments are.
 And never claim to provide anything you can’t.